justuseapen/virtuoso/README.md

 ## Executive
 Delegates incoming impression to the appropriate Bot.

-## Cognition
-Think of Cognition as a nested router for your bot.

 When an impression is received by a bot, the first thing to do is to identify the intent of the user.